rpgeeganage/alls/README.md

 [![Build Status](https://travis-ci.org/rpgeeganage/alls.svg?branch=master)](https://travis-ci.org/rpgeeganage/alls)
 [![Known Vulnerabilities](https://snyk.io/test/github/rpgeeganage/alls/badge.svg?targetFile=package.json)](https://snyk.io/test/github/rpgeeganage/alls?targetFile=package.json)
 [![Maintainability](https://api.codeclimate.com/v1/badges/66cd49a28da26d6f51f1/maintainability)](https://codeclimate.com/github/rpgeeganage/alls/maintainability)
-### Just another library with the sole purpose of waiting till all promises to complete.
+### Just another library with the sole purpose of waiting till all the promises are fulfilled.
 Nothing more, Nothing less.

-#### (Since, The [```Promise.all()```](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) method returns a single Promise that resolves when all of the promises passed as an iterable have resolved or when the iterable contains no promises.
-It rejects with the reason of the first promise that rejects.)
+#### (The [```Promise.all()```](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) method returns a single promise that resolves when all of the promises passed as an iterable have been resolved or when the iterable contains no promises.
+Also, it rejects with the reason of the first promise that rejects.)

 ### TypeScript Doc: [https://rpgeeganage.github.io/alls/doc/](https://rpgeeganage.github.io/alls/doc/)